fmuecke/SignFiles/README.md

 ## What problems does it solve?
 - simple to use
-- sign multiple files at once
+- signs multiple files at once
-- sign files in subdirectories as well
+- signs files in subdirectories as well
-- do not overwrite existing signatures
+- does not overwrite existing signatures
 - (more) robust timestamping with different timeservers

 ## I need a code signing certificate!